akasia-dev/polyger/README.md

 # polyger

-🌸 Polyrepo Manager (for github projects)
+🌸 🌸 Polyger is polyrepo management system. (for github projects, Similar to git submodules)